 Kinesis Consumer

-The Kinesis Consumer origin reads data from Amazon Kinesis Streams.
+The Kinesis Consumer origin reads data from Amazon Kinesis Streams, Amazon DynamoDB, and Amazon CloudWatch.
 For information about supported versions, see Supported Systems and Versions.

 The Kinesis Consumer origin can use multiple threads to enable parallel processing of data from the cluster.